onzfonz/comp227/src/content/3/en/part3b.md

 The following exercises don't require many lines of code.
 They can however be challenging, because you must understand exactly what is happening and where, and the configurations must be just right.

-#### 3.9 phonebook backend step9
+#### 3.9 communities backend step9

-Make the backend work with the phonebook frontend from the exercises of the previous part.
+Make the backend work with the communities frontend from the exercises of the previous part.
 Do not implement the functionality for making changes to the phone numbers yet, that will be implemented in exercise 3.17.

 You will probably have to do some small changes to the frontend, at least to the URLs for the backend.